 Does buying property in Australia give you residency?

 The quick answer is no, it does not.
 If you are only buying a property you cannot get Permanent Residency status.
 An exception to that would be if you were applying for a visa in Australia and are using the points system.
 Also, in some states on this continent, additional points can be earned if you buy either commercial or residential property.
 Granted, it is tough for a foreigner to buy property in Australia.
 But, as we noted, it is for good reasons.

 What fees should a non-resident pay to buy property in Australia?

-First, they have to pay a fee for each application they make or given notice of the application.
+First, they have to pay a fee for each application they make or give notice of the application.
 This is in accordance with the Foreign Acquisitions and Takeovers Act 1975, aka the Act.
 There will also be a fee due for the house you will be required to purchase.

 If your property value increases during your time of ownership, if and when you sell it, you will need to pay a capital gains tax.

 If you buy a piece of property in Australia for investment purposes, any income you receive for it MUST be declared.
 You would do this by filing an Australian tax return.
 If you incur any repair or maintenance costs, these may be deducted from the tax return.

 If you do not live in or rent out this property for at least six months out of every year, you will have to pay an annual vacancy fee.
 The Australian Taxation Office will determine the amount of your fee.

 Which individuals are not required to seek approval from FIRB?